 - Vehicular assault while intoxicated or while driving recklessly

 - Vehicular homicide while intoxicated or while driving recklessly

 - Any Class B felony offense with a finding of “sexual motivation”

 - Any other felony with a deadly weapon

-Not only will you lose your gun rights if you are convicted of a serious offense, but you may also lose your rights before the trial begins.
+Not only will you be classified as a person prohibited from possessing a firearm if you are convicted of a serious offense, but you may also lose your rights before the trial begins.
 For those wondering how to get their gun rights back for a “serious offense,” please note that following your initial charge, you may not be allowed to possess firearms while free on bail pending trial, appeal, or sentencing.

 7. Nonstandard Criminal Convictions